contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 [Browserify]: http://browserify.org/

+## `widget.contentType`

+This API gives you access to data about the content type and the entry.
+It has the shape as described under "content type properties" in our [api documentation](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types).

 ## `widget.field`

 This API gives you access to the value and metadata of the field the widget is